alphagov/rp-onboarding-tech-docs/source/pages/pki/pkiRotate.rst

 * :ref:`VSP encryption key<rotateVSP_encKey>` or :ref:`service provider encryption key<rotateSP_encKey>`
 * :ref:`VSP signing key<rotateVSP_signKey>` or :ref:`service provider signing key<rotateSP_signKey>`

-To communicate with the GOV.UK Verify team during a key rotation process, send an email to idasupport+onboarding@digital.cabinet-office.gov.uk.
+To communicate with the GOV.UK Verify team during a key rotation process, send an email to idasupport@digital.cabinet-office.gov.uk.
 This will begin an email thread that you can use for any queries you have during this key-rotation process.

 .. _pki_get_new_certs: